Elections in Vermont: Political parties

-Federal officals
+Federal officials

 Vermont is one of only three states represented by a member of the United States Congress who does not currently associate with a political party: Senator Bernie Sanders describes himself as a socialist and progressive, but caucuses with the Democrats in the selection of the Senate leadership.
 He was a member of the United States House of Representatives from 1991 to 2007 when he was elected to the U.S. Senate.
 Sanders often votes with the Democratic Party, but maintains his status as an independent in Congress.
 He is the only member of the Congressional Progressive Caucus in the Senate and was its first chair from 1991 to 1999.
 He is heavily supported during campaigns in his home state by the Progressive Party and the Democratic Party, though Sanders declines both parties' official nomination.

 Peter Welch is the state's Democratic senator since 2023.

 Becca Balint has represented Vermont in the House since 2023, replacing Peter Welch.